Bob cut: 1960s and beyond

 Many styles and combinations of the "bob" have evolved since.
 In the late 1980s, Siouxsie Sioux, lead singer of Siouxsie and the Banshees, and Corinne Drewery, singer of "Swing Out Sister", had bob cuts for a short time.
-Singer Linda Ronstadt sported a very "Louise Brooks" inspired bob on the cover of two Grammy award winning albums in the late 1980s.
-1987's Trio album with Dolly Parton and Emmylou Harris and her 1989 release Cry Like A Rainstorm, Howl Like The Wind.
+Actress Melanie Griffith's character Audrey "Lulu" Hankel wore a bob wig for much of the runtime of the 1986 comedy-thriller film Something Wild.
+Singer Linda Ronstadt sported a very "Louise Brooks" inspired bob on the cover of two Grammy award winning albums in the late 1980s: 1987's Trio album with Dolly Parton and Emmylou Harris and her 1989 release Cry Like A Rainstorm, Howl Like The Wind.
 She also wears the cut in the video for her duet with James Ingram, "Somewhere Out There".
-Annie Potts made an appearance in the supernatural comedy film Ghostbusters II with a bob as she played the character Janine Melnitz.
-Phoebe Cates’ character Elizabeth in the 1991 black comedy film Drop Dead Fred got a bob haircut after getting a part of her long black hair cut off.
+Annie Potts made an appearance in the 1989 supernatural comedy film Ghostbusters II with a bob as she reprised her role as Janine Melnitz.
+Phoebe Cates's character Elizabeth in the 1991 black comedy film Drop Dead Fred got a bob haircut after getting part of her long black hair cut off.
 Anna Wintour, editor-in-chief of American Vogue since 1988, apparently had hers trimmed every day (Times 2, 10 July 2006).
-In the early 1990s Cyndi Lauper had a bob haircut with very unusual colors; soon afterwards, the cut became identified with Uma Thurman's character of Mia Wallace in Quentin Tarantino's 1994 film Pulp Fiction.
-The bob then went into hibernation, but eventually became popular again.
+In the early 1990s Cyndi Lauper had a bob haircut with very unusual colors; soon afterward, the cut became identified with Uma Thurman's character of Mia Wallace in Quentin Tarantino's 1994 film Pulp Fiction.
+The bob went into hibernation, but eventually became popular again.
 Natalie Portman sported a bob haircut in the 1994 English-language French action-thriller film Leon: The Professional for her portrayal of her character Mathilda.
 T-Boz of TLC also had a bob haircut with very unusual colors that was asymmetrical with bangs.
 Also, for the first two seasons and the first two episodes of the third season of Lois and Clark: The New Adventures of Superman, the character of Lois Lane (Teri Hatcher) had a trademark bob haircut.
 The character of Dr. Laurel Weaver (Linda Fiorentino) from Barry Sonnenfeld's 1997 film Men in Black also sported a bob.
-Julianne Moore had a bob in the 1998 film The Big Lebowski for her portrayal of Maude Lebowski in the movie.
-Katie Volding, who played Benjamin “Ben” Cooper’s little sister Angie in the 1999 Disney Channel TV movie Smart House, had a bob haircut.
+Julianne Moore had a bob in the 1998 film The Big Lebowski for her portrayal of Maude Lebowski.
+Katie Volding, who played Benjamin “Ben” Cooper's little sister Angie in the 1999 Disney Channel TV movie Smart House, had a bob haircut.